MTR Gaming Group

-MTR Gaming Group was a gaming company based in Chester, West Virginia that operated horse racing tracks and racinos.It was formed on March 7, 1988, in Wilmington, Delaware.
+MTR Gaming Group was an American gambling company based in Chester, West Virginia that operated horse racing tracks and racinos.It was formed on March 7, 1988, in Wilmington, Delaware.
 On September 19, 2014, it merged with Eldorado Holdco LLC, forming Eldorado Resorts in Reno, Nevada.

 Properties

 The properties owned and operated by MTR Gaming at the time of its acquisition were: